Crunchy, tangy, & so easy to make, Sourdough English Muffins will bring a smile to your face & another use for your sourdough starter discard!

 Sourdough English Muffins

-- 7 cups flour, all-purpose (30oz, 843g)
+- 7 cups all-purpose flour

-- 1/4 cup butter (4 Tbsp, 57g), at room temperature
+- ¼ cup unsalted butter, at room temperature

-- 1 Tbsp salt
+- 1 Tbsp kosher salt

 - cornmeal or semolina, for coating

-- Gently deflate the dough, turn it out onto a lightly floured work surface, cover it, and let it sit for a few minutes to relax the gluten.
+- Shape the muffins: Gently deflate the dough, turn it out onto a lightly floured work surface, cover it, and let it sit for a few minutes to relax the gluten.
 If you’ve retarded the dough in the refrigerator, allow the dough to rest for about an hour on the counter to warm to room temperature.

 - Option 2: Divide the dough into 24 equal pieces (I weighed the dough using a kitchen scale and divided by 24, then cut pieces to that weight).
 Shape each piece into a round ball, then flatten each ball into a 3-inch round.
-For a somewhat more even rise as the muffins cook, flatten each ball slightly larger than 3 inches, and trim edges with a 3-inch biscuit cutter (or trim all around the edge with a pair of scissors).
-Muffins with cut (rather than flattened) sides will rise more evenly, and I used the trimmings to get 4 extra pieces.
+For a somewhat more even rise as the muffins cook, flatten each ball slightly larger than 3 inches, and trim edges with a 3-inch round cookie cutter (or trim all around the edge with a pair of scissors).
+Muffins with cut (rather than flattened) sides will rise more evenly, and I used the trimmings to get extra pieces.
 Win!

-- Place the rounds, evenly spaced, onto a cornmeal- or semolina-sprinkled half sheet pan (12 per sheet).
+- Place the rounds, evenly spaced, onto a cornmeal- or semolina-sprinkled half sheet baking pan (12 per sheet).
 Sprinkle them with additional cornmeal or semolina, cover with plastic wrap, and let them rise on the counter until light and puffy, about 45 to 60 minutes.
 If the dough has been refrigerated overnight and you didn’t let it come to room temperature first, the rise time will be about 2 hours.

 - Remove the muffins from the griddle, and cool on a rack.
 Store tightly wrapped at room temperature for 4 or 5 days; freeze for longer storage.